Maine

 Data Breach Notification Law (10 MRSA Chapter 210-B)

 Maine's Notice of Risk to Personal Data Act, codified at 10 MRSA 1346-1350, establishes the state's data breach notification requirements.
-The law has been amended several times, most recently in 2019 when municipalities and school administrative units were added to the list of covered entities.
+The law was amended in 2019 when municipalities and school administrative units were added to the list of covered entities.

 What Triggers a Notification